nafreen/netcore-assignments/README.md

 # netcore-assignment

-This is a starting repo all assignments for the class should be completed in.
+This is a starting point for an assignments repo.
 It contains the minimum requirements for an assignment repository:
 * .gitignore - prevents tracking of files that do not need tracking
-* README.md - explains what the repository is for
+* README.md - explains what the repository

 ## Getting setup
 1. Make a new directory under your documents folder: `mkdir ~\Documents\ACA`